mtrazzi/rl-book-challenge/chapter7/README.md

 ### Figure 7.4:

-(this figure is not in the book--I wanted to launch the off policy nstep sarsa algorithm on the windy gridworld with n greater than 2, as was suggested by the fig7.4 from the book).
+this figure is not in the book--I wanted to launch the off policy nstep sarsa algorithm on the windy gridworld with n greater than 2, as was suggested by the fig7.4 from the book

 ![fig7.4.png](plots/fig7.4.png)